- About Us

 Airplane or helicopter accidents usually result in serious injuries or death.
-Smith LaCien LLP has the experience needed in any aviation case and can help you win the compensation you deserve for your injuries or loss of a loved one.
+Smith LaCien LLP has the experience needed in any aviation case and can help you win the compensation you deserve for your injuries or the loss of a loved one.

 Aviation law is a broad practice area that covers many types of claims.
 First and foremost, it includes those who are injured in crashes.
 It also deals with those who were injured from falling luggage, beverage cart injuries, and trip-and-falls on a plane.
 If you or a loved one has been involved in an aviation accident, you have legal options.

 These cases are especially difficult because airlines often have access to many professionals, such as those at their insurance company, who will fiercely defend their clients and try to offer the lowest possible settlement.
 We can analyze your case and discuss all potential solutions.
-Our attorneys will not back down from a challenge.
+Our Chicago personal injury attorneys will not back down from a challenge.
 No matter where you are in the legal process, lawyers at Smith LaCien LLP will act as your strongest possible advocate every step of the way.

 Any party whose negligent actions either cause or contribute to a plane crash can be held legally liable for the accident.
 Parties that normally share in that responsibility include: